nikextens/AzureML_Capstone/starter_file/README.md

     label_column_name='quality',
     **automl_settings)
 ```

-Parameters were chosen
+Parameters were chosen based on previous experiments/analysis and default settings.

-*TODO*: Give an overview of the `automl` settings and configuration you used for this experiment

 ### Results
 *TODO*: What are the results you got with your automated ML model?
 What were the parameters of the model?
 How could you have improved it?